JoakimMisund/PacedChirping/README.md

 The code for the modified RED-Qdisc.

 ## kernel
-Contain kernel patch for paced chirping and instructions on how to compile and install it.
-This takes some time and I do not guarantee that it works for you, but it should.
+Contain kernel patch(es) for paced chirping and instructions on how to compile and install it.

+- Versions
+-- v1: Used in the thesis
+-- v2: Changed the code from operating in rate to operate in time gaps.
+Reduces the number of division done in the cc module and in the kernel.